 Additive manufacturing, or 3D printing, is a key technology for enhancing space vehicle designs and manufacturing and enabling more affordable exploration missions.
 The technology has the potential to influence spacecraft built for leaving Earth and spaceships and landers for visiting other destinations.

 Niki Werkheiser, NASA's Marshall Space Flight Center in Huntsville, Alabama.

-The improvement of processes in terms of efficiency, design and performance is also among the benefits obtained in the technical manufacturing of high performance parts like engine valves.
-By the end of 2015 NASA announced that their engineering team was testing a completely 3D printed, high-performance rocket engine.
-Complex engine parts being fired together with “cryogenic liquid hydrogen and oxygen to produce 20,000 pounds of thrust”.
+The improvement of processes in terms of efficiency, design, and performance is also among the benefits obtained in the technical manufacturing of high-performance parts like engine valves.
+By the end of 2015, NASA announced that their engineering team was testing a completely 3D printed, high-performance rocket engine.
+Complex engine parts are being fired together with “cryogenic liquid hydrogen and oxygen to produce 20,000 pounds of thrust”.
 And according to David Eddleman, one Marshall’s propulsion designers, Additive Manufacturing has “really opened the design space and allowed for part geometries that would be impossible with traditional machining or casting methods.”

 When these high-performance parts can withstand the stringent testing procedures of aerospace it will usher in a wave of new applications for more efficient airplanes and space shuttles.